Galleons2029/Cascade-RAG/README.md

-# Bank-copilot: An Open-Source AI Agent Platform for Financial Management using LLMs
+# Cascade-RAG: An Open-Source AI Agent Platform for Knowledge Base

 A production-ready Agent platform for bank financial management with LangGraph integration.
 Providing a robust foundation for building scalable, secure, and maintainable AI agent services.